 The directors are responsible on behalf of the Branch for the other information.
-The other information comprises the information in the financial statements in accordance with Schedule 2 of the Order on pages 1 to 16 that accompanies the financial statements, supplementary information, and the audit report.
+The other information comprises the information in the financial statements in accordance with Schedule 2 of the Order on pages 1 to 15 that accompanies the financial statements, supplementary information, and the audit report, and the Climate Report, which is expected to be made available to us after the date of this auditor's report.